esanchep/clearpay-doc/INSTALLATION_MANUAL.md

 ## Known issues

 - Frontend
-  - ISSUE: if and error occurs while recovering the list of users
+  - ISSUE: if and error occurs while recovering the list of users the user needs to refresh the browser in order to try again the users search
-  - SOLUTION: add a search button (see [Wishlist](#wishlist) section)
+  - SOLUTION: add a search button in the users section (see [Wishlist](#wishlist) section)